Maersk Oil’s technical capabilities in the fields of geology, geophysics,

 – Arranging HSE audits of seismic vessels

-– Monitoring seismic contractors for HSE and reporting HSE statistics to relevant HSE departments
+– HSE monitoring of seismic contractors and reporting of HSE statistics to each country’s relative HSE departments

-– Monitoring budgets and reporting to asset teams
+– Monitoring of budget and reporting budget to asset teams

 4D seismic data